YARC-Official/docs/src/content/docs/instruments/index.md

 ###  ⚠️Note!

-Pro mode will be re-implemented in version 0.13
+Pro guitar mode is presently not supported, but will be re-implemented in future

 #  🥁 Drums